-Fecal Microbiota Transplant (FMT) in Pediatric Active Crohn's Colitis
+Fecal Microbiota Transplant (FMT) in Pediatric Active Ulcerative Colitis and Pediatric Active Crohn's Colitis

 |Condition or disease||Intervention/treatment||Phase|

-This is a single-center, phase I/II, randomized, prospective, double-blinded, placebo-controlled study of FMT in the treatment of active pediatric CD.
+This is a single-center pilot, phase I/II, randomized, prospective, double-blinded, placebo-controlled study of FMT in the treatment of active pediatric UC and active pediatric CD.
 The primary aim is to assess safety and feasibility of a weekly FMT maintenance therapy.
-A total of 60 patients with active CD (as defined by PCDAI score of >10) will be enrolled and randomized to receive FMT or placebo-FMT (study treatment) by retention enema for 1 week and oral, frozen encapsulated inocula/placebo for 7 weeks.
+A total of 10 patients with active UC (as defined by PUCAI score of >9) and 10 patients with active CD (as defined by PDCAI score of >10) will be enrolled and randomized to receive FMT or placebo-FMT (study treatment) by retention enema for 1 week and oral, frozen encapsulated inocula/placebo for 7 weeks.
 After the first 8 weeks, subjects on FMT who improve or subjects on placebo-FMT who do not improve will have the option to continue on study treatment or switch to open-label FMT until the end of 4 months from study initiation.
 Subjects will be followed by telephone to assess adverse events for a total of 6 months after their last FMT dose.

-An initial subset of 10 subjects will be enrolled in the study (will be limited to only those patients 12 years of age or older and to those who have mild to moderate Crohn's Disease) and randomized to receive FMT or placebo.
+An initial subset of no more than 20 subjects will be enrolled in the study (will be limited to only those patients 12 years of age or older and to those who have mild to moderate disease) and randomized to receive FMT or placebo.
 We'd expect short term adverse events to occur within 7 days of FMT administration.
-Individual subject safety data will be reviewed by the PIto assess whether FMT appears to be safe in the subject before continuing the subject towards open-label use of FMT.
+Individual subject safety data will be reviewed by the PI to assess whether FMT appears to be safe in the subject before continuing the subject towards open-label use of FMT.